WPChill/imageseo-wordpress/readme.txt

 Image SEO optimize your Media Library and your image gallery for Search Engines and Social Media using Artificial Intelligence.

 * Automatically fill out your images alternative texts (ALT Attribute for IMG) when you upload them in the library;
-* Optimize and rewrite all your image and photo filenames (Bulk Optimization);
 * Optimize your images data attributes for Pinterest, Facebook and Twitter (hashtag, description, URL, ID, Media, data-pin description, data-pin-media, data-pin-id);
 * See how many alternative texts are missing ;
 * Compatibility and support for Featured Images;